Bazalbuilder/Aegis/CONTRIBUTING.md

 Before starting a pull request, open a feature request or a bug.
 This helps us prevent duplicated and wasted effort.

 Before you submit a pull request, check:
-* Code Style: Double-check your code to ensure it follows the [official Roblox Lua style guide](https://roblox.github.io/lua-style-guide).
+* Code Style: Double-check your code while using [StyLua](https://github.com/JohnnyMorganz/StyLua) to ensure it follows the [official Roblox Lua style guide](https://roblox.github.io/lua-style-guide).
-* Linting: You can use [Selene](https://github.com/kampfkarren/selene) on your code to check for any warnings; there should not be any.
+* Linting: You can use [Selene](https://github.com/kampfkarren/selene) on your code to check for any issues; there should not be any warnings.
 * Tests: Make sure your code is tested with no failures.
 * Changelog: Don't forget to add an entry to [CHANGELOG.md](CHANGELOG.md) before submitting a pull request.

-NOTE: Selene is not implemented yet in this repository, so this may not work.
+More information on how to use Selene and StyLua are shown below.

 ### Code Style
 Roblox has an official Lua style guide, which you can find [here](https://roblox.github.io/lua-style-guide), which should be the general guidelines for all new code.
 Contributors should also follow this while modifying existing code.